impress-org/give-receipt-attachments/readme.txt

-=== Give Receipt Attachments ===
+=== Receipt Attachments for GiveWP ===
-Contributors: webdevmattcrom
+Contributors: webdevmattcrom, givewp
 Donate link: https://www.mattcromwell.com/products/give-receipt-attachments
 Tags: givewp, donation, donations, attachment, receipt Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 5.4
 Stable tag: 1.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-A Give Add-on which allows you to upload a file to use as an attachment on your donation email receipts and donation confirmation page.
+A [GiveWP](https://givewp.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=ReceiptAttachments) add-on which allows you to upload a file to use as an attachment on your donation email receipts and donation confirmation page.

 == Description ==

-A [Give](https://givewp.com) Addon which allows you to add a file to any Give donation form and have it appear for your donors to download via the donation confirmation page and email confirmation.
+A [GiveWP](https://givewp.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=ReceiptAttachments) add-on which allows you to add a file to any GiveWP donation form and have it appear for your donors to download via the donation confirmation page and email confirmation.

 This has many potential use-cases.
 Here's a few ideas: